Skip to content

 FQDN of the Final Panel

-Replace <Server ID> with the specific server identifier assigned to the host.
+Replace <Server ID> with the specific identifier assigned to the server instance.

 File and Directory Structure

-• /root/nginx/: Contains the Docker Compose file for the reverse proxy and SSL management.
+• /root/nginx/: Contains the Docker Compose configuration for the proxy and SSL management.

-• /usr/share/ollama/.ollama/models/: Storage location for the gpt-oss model.
+• /usr/share/ollama/.ollama/models/: Storage location for the downloaded AI models.

-• /var/lib/docker/volumes/open-webui/_data: Docker volume for Open WebUI persistent data.
+• /var/lib/docker/volumes/open-webui/: Persistent storage volume for the Open WebUI application data.

 Application Installation Process

-The application consists of two main components: the backend AI engine (Ollama) and the frontend interface (Open WebUI).
+The application consists of a backend AI engine (Ollama) and a frontend interface (Open WebUI).
+The installation involves the following steps:

-2. Ollama Configuration: The ollama.service file is modified to include specific environment variables:
+2. Configure Ollama Service: The ollama.service file is modified to set the following environment variables:

 • OLLAMA_HOST=0.0.0.0